 The Movie “Dark Water”

-In the movie, the daughter’s name, Cecilia, is, obviously, quite similar to the name Cecil Hotel.
+The daughter’s name, Cecilia, is quite similar to the name Cecil … Hotel.

-The ending of the movie is also eerily relevant: The apartment buildings elevator malfunctions and the ghost of Cecilia’s mother braids her hair.
-Is Elisa Lam’s death one of those ritualistic murders that are synchronistically mirrored in a Hollywood movie?
+The ending of the movie is also eerily relevant: The apartment building’s elevator malfunctions as the ghost of Dahlia haunt the premises.

 No Foul Play?